Francisco Dueñas

 Francisco Dueñas Díaz (3 December 1810 – 4 March 1884) was a Salvadoran politician and lawyer who served as President of El Salvador on six different occasions between 1851 and 1871.
 He also served as Vice President of El Salvador from 1856 to 1858 and as President of the Senate in 1855.
-Author J. Lloyd Mecham described El Salvador during Dueñas' presidency as "experienced a far-reaching Conservative reaction".

-Dueñas is one of only six Salvadoran presidents to have been successfully re-elected; the others are Doroteo Vasconcelos, Santiago González, Rafael Zaldívar, Maximiliano Hernández Martínez, and Nayib Bukele.
+Dueñas studied to become a Catholic priest but dropped out of the seminary and studied law at the University of San Carlos in Guatemala City.
+He was a member of the Central American Federal Congress and later as a magistrate of the Supreme Court of Justice of El Salvador.
+Dueñas served in several Salvadoran ministerial positions in the 1840s.
+He twice served as acting president in 1851.
+Dueñas was elected president in 1852 and served until 1854.
+He was vice president from 1856 to 1858 and served as acting president in 1856.

+Dueñas was exiled to Guatemala during the presidency of General Gerardo Barrios.
+In 1863, Dueñas helped overthrow Barrios and became provisional president.
+He won the 1864 and 1869 presidential elections.
+He was overthrown in 1871 by Marshal Santiago González and exiled to the United States.
+He made several attempts to reenter El Salvador but fled each time.
+He died in San Francisco in 1884.
+Dueñas is one of only six Salvadoran presidents to have been re-elected.

 Early life

 Francisco Dueñas Díaz was born on 3 December 1810 in San Salvador, New Spain.
-His father was José Miguel Dueñas and his mother was Secundina Díaz.
-Dueñas' parents were wealthy, and his ancestors had accumulated their wealth through were agricultural work.
+His father was José Miguel Dueñas and his mother was Secundina Díaz, who were wealthy.
+Dueñas' ancestors had accumulated their wealth through their agricultural work.
 Dueñas' parents enrolled him in San Salvador's only public school in his youth.

 At the age of 17, Dueñas began attending the Santo Domingo Seminary in San Salvador and aspired to become a Catholic priest.
 He later transferred to the Order of Santo Domingo Seminary in Guatemala City.
 Dueñas dropped out of the seminary in 1829 when the Guatemalan government ordered the seminary to dismiss those attending it.
 After this, Dueñas sought to pursue a career in law.
 In 1836, Dueñas earned his doctorate at the University of San Carlos in Guatemala City.